sunesimonsen/7W17732/Readme.md

 In this lab we will explore how to build a larger single page JavaScript application.
 We will use a couple of different libraries that I think is appropriate for the job (That does not mean competitive alternatives does not exists).

 JavaScript seems to be growing in popularity, but almost all the projects I have seen, that uses JavaScript to a larger extend, is suffering from structural problems.
 People kind of forget their good engineering practices when they get down and dirty with JavaScript.
-That is plain wrong, JavaScript is extremely dynamic and should be approached with caution.
+That is just plain wrong; JavaScript is extremely dynamic and should be approached with caution.

 We will build a Twitter client using the following technologies